shenzhen-nagoya/shenzhen-nagoya.github.io/2023/index.md

 ### Ansis Rosmanis (Nagoya University) {#rosmanis}

 Title:
-Quantum computation and simulation, algorithms and complexity
+Quantum Search with Noisy Oracle

 Abstract:
 We consider quantum search algorithms that have access to a noisy oracle that, for every oracle call, with probability $$p>0$$ completely depolarizes the query registers, while otherwise working properly.
 Previous results had not ruled out quantum $$O(\sqrt{n})$$-query algorithms in this setting, even for constant $$p$$.
 We show that for all $$p$$ in $$[1/\sqrt{n}, 1-\Omega(1)]$$, the quantum noisy-query complexity of the unstructured search is $$\Omega(np)$$, which is tight up to logarithmic factors.
 The same bound holds for the dephasing noise and even when, for every oracle call, the algorithm is provided with a flag indicating whether the noise has occurred.